- Public Health Department

 When does it start?

-The Bristol County Mosquito Control Program will begin taking residential spray requests for adulticiding beginning Tuesday May 31, 2022.
-They hope to begin actual applications June 6, 2022, between the hours of 2am and sunrise.
+The Bristol County Mosquito Control Project will begin taking residential larvicide requests to treat standing water on your property beginning April 10, 2023.
+Residential spray requests for adulticiding begins on Tuesday May 30, 2023.
+They hope to begin actual applications June 6, 2023, between the hours of 2am and sunrise.
 Temperatures need to be above 55 degrees during those hours for applications to be made, so delays in June are very common.
+Mansfield's tentative spray day is Wednesday.

 How do I make a request?